 On April 11, 2018, the Company entered into a fifth amendment to its senior secured term loan.
 Under the terms of the amended senior secured term loan, the margin was reduced by 25 basis points to 175 basis points.
 At the Company's discretion, interest is based upon (i) a margin rate of 175 basis points plus the 1-, 2-, 3-, or 6-month LIBOR, subject to a floor of 75 basis points, or (ii) a margin rate of 75 basis points plus a Prime Rate, subject to a floor of 175 basis points.
 On November 9, 2018, the Company entered into a sixth amendment to its senior secured term loan, which extended the maturity to 2026.
 Repayments in the amount of one percent of the aggregate principal amount as of August 3, 2016 are payable annually, while the remaining balance matures on January 30, 2026.
-The weighted average annual interest rate under the senior secured term loan for the year ended December 31, 2019 and 2018 was 4.01% and 3.80%, respectively.
-The total principal repayments for the year ended December 31, 2019 were \$6.5 million.
+The weighted average annual interest rate under the senior secured term loan for the year ended December 31, 2018 and 2017 was 3.80% and 3.27%, respectively.
+The total principal repayments for the year ended December 31, 2018 were \$6.5 million.

 The Company maintains a senior secured revolving credit facility, which matures on February 24, 2022 and provides a maximum borrowing facility size of \$450.0 million, subject to a borrowing base with advances against certain U.S. and Canadian accounts receivable, inventory and other assets as specified in the agreement.
-On June 28, 2019, the Company amended and restated its senior secured revolving credit facility to, among other things, add a European line of credit, up to the euro equivalent of \$50.0 million, subject to a borrowing base with advances against certain European accounts receivable.
+The revolving credit facility has a U.S. and a Canadian line of credit.
+Currently there are no borrowings on the Canadian portion of the facility.
 Advances under the U.S. portion of our revolving credit facility bear interest, at the Company's option, at a Base Rate or a LIBOR Rate plus an applicable margin.
 The Base Rate is a fluctuating rate equal to the greater of (i) the Federal Funds Rate plus one-half percent, (ii) the prevailing LIBOR Rate plus one percent, and (iii) the prevailing Prime Rate.
 The applicable margins vary based on the Company's daily average excess availability during the previous quarter.
-The weighted average annual interest rate under this facility for the year ended December 31, 2019 and 2018 was 3.90% and 3.35%, respectively.
-As of December 31, 2019, we had no borrowings under our revolving credit facility, which had remaining availability of \$279.4 million.
+The weighted average annual interest rate under this facility for the year ended December 31, 2018 and 2017 was 3.35% and 2.77%, respectively.
+As of December 31, 2018, we had borrowings of \$120.1 million under our revolving credit facility, which had remaining availability of \$279.4 million.
+As of December 31, 2017, we had borrowings of \$56.5 million under our revolving credit facility, which had remaining availability of \$326.2 million.

 The agreements governing our revolving credit facility and our senior secured term loan, and the indentures and credit agreements governing other debt, contain a number of customary financial and restrictive covenants that, among other things, limit our ability to: sell or otherwise transfer assets, including in a spin-off, incur additional debt or liens, consolidate or merge with any entity or transfer or sell all or substantially all of our assets, pay dividends or make certain other restricted payments, make investments, enter into transactions with affiliates, create dividend or other payment restrictions with respect to subsidiaries, make capital investments and alter the business we conduct.
-As of December 31, 2019, we were in compliance with all covenants.
+As of December 31, 2018, we were in compliance with all covenants.